Becca Kufrin & Garrett Yrigoyen Are Living Their Best Lives Post-‘Bachelorette’

 Alexa, play Slow Motion by Juvenile. . . .
 I’m going to take a second to be that sappy/annoying fiancé to say how crazy I am about this stud muffin.
 He makes the best friend, adventure buddy, travel partner, nurse, chef, laundromat, workout pusher (is that even a thing?), pool boy, and future dog dad in the world.
 And he ain’t too hard on the eyes ????

-As The Inquisitr recently shared, Becca and Garrett decided to leave both Nevada and Minnesota behind and move to the San Diego, California area.
-They’ve chosen a place in the Carlsbad area and this gives them a chance to spend a lot of time with Garrett’s brother and new wife.
+As The Inquisitr recently shared, Becca and Garrett decided to leave both Nevada and Minnesota behind and move to the San Diego, California, area.
+They’ve chosen a place in the Carlsbad area, and this gives them a chance to spend a lot of time with Garrett’s brother and new wife.

 Fans will get to see Becca and Garrett together in front of television cameras again, as they will be part of the live segments of Colton Underwood’s The Bachelor finale this week.
 The finale is stretching across both Monday and Tuesday nights, and it sounds as if Kufrin and Yrigoyen will specifically pop up during Monday’s show.

-Viewers may mostly hear about what Becca and Garrett think about Colton’s situation, but everybody will surely get to hear some updates on their life together too.
+Viewers may mostly hear about what Becca and Garrett think about Colton’s situation, but everybody will surely get to hear some updates on their life together, too.
 The Bachelorette stars will surely be asked if they’re any closer to getting married, but so far, all signs point toward the two continuing to take their time.

 It’s been a whirlwind year for Becca Kufrin and Garrett Yrigoyen, but a fantastic one.
 The Bachelorette stars have previously said that they aren’t in any hurry to start wedding planning.
 Given that they’re still settling into their new place, that’s surely still the case.
-Even if a wedding isn’t in their immediate plans, it certainly appears that the future is bright for Becca and Garrett and fans love it.
+Even if a wedding isn’t in their immediate plans, it certainly appears that the future is bright for Becca and Garrett, and fans love it.